talent-garden/dp-api-docs/source/includes/_room.md

 ## Get Room by id

 ### HTTP Rooms Request
-With this request you can get all informations about specific book.  <br></br>
+With this request you can get all information about specific book.  <br></br>
 `GET https://api.talentgarden.com/v1/rooms/:id`

 ```shell